One Month Thailand Itinerary

 • Enjoy street food at the Chiang Rai Night Bazaar

-To get from Chiang Rai to Pai, you’ll have to transfer buses in Chiang Mai.
-It’s up to you on whether or not you want to make a day trip out of it, but I just stacked the itinerary and got on with the transport.
+To get from Chiang Rai to Pai, you have to transfer buses in Chiang Mai.
+It’s up to you on whether or not you want to stay overnight in Chiang Mai, but I opted to stack my itinerary and got on with the transport.
 (I booked all my tickets through 12Go.)

 • Hike Pai Canyon at sunset